adamchainz/django-upgrade/docs/usage.rst

     git ls-files -- '*.py' | %{django-upgrade $_}

 The filename ``-`` makes django-upgrade read from standard input and write the updated contents to standard output.
+In this case, django-upgrade always exits with code 0, even if changes were made.